More state properties to be exhibited for sale

 By Sara Israfilbayova

+The State Committee for Property Issues held another auction on September 4, during which 17 orders were made for 10 state-owned properties.

+Non-residential areas, exhibited for sale during the auction, are located in Khatai, Binagadi, Sabunchu and other districts of the capital.

-The State Committee on Property Issues of Azerbaijan will hold next auction on privatization of state property on September 4, where 76 state objects will be put up for sale.
+The Committee will hold next auction on privatization of state property on September 11, where 47 state objects will be put up for sale.

-The auction will offer 17 joint-stock companies, 32 small state enterprises, 24 non-residential areas and three vehicles.
+The auction will offer 20 joint-stock companies, 11 small state enterprises, 11 non-residential areas and five vehicles.

-In the first half of the current year 114 auctions were held, during which 350 state properties were privatized.

 The portal for privatization – privatization.az, launched in July 2016, reflects all necessary information about the facilities, their addresses, location, and even initial cost and aims at facilitation of the process.
 The website is available in two languages - Azerbaijani and English.
 “Why Azerbaijan is special” section available on the website explains the reasons and advantages of investing in the country.